karenyyng/ElGordo_paper1/README.md

 1. Introduction
 2. Method - Monte Carlo Simulation
 	* 2.1 Inputs of the Monte Carlo simulation
-		* 2.1.1 Membership selection and redshift estimate ion of subclusters
+		* 2.1.1 Membership selection and redshift estimation of subclusters
 		* 2.1.2 Weak lensing mass estimation
 		* 2.1.3 Estimation of projected separation
 	* 2.2 Outputs of the Monte Carlo Simulation